Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 Eastern Heights' estimated population is around 3,800.
-This reflects an increase of 169 people since the 2021 Census, which reported a population of 3,631.
-The change was inferred from AreaSearch's estimate of 3,789 residents following examination of the latest ERP data release by the ABS (June 2024), and an additional 3 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,235 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Eastern Heights' estimated population is around 3,801.
+This reflects an increase of 170 people since the 2021 Census, which reported a population of 3,631.
+The change was inferred from AreaSearch's resident population estimate of 3,789 following examination of ABS' latest ERP data release in June 2024 and validation of three new addresses since the Census date.
+This results in a density ratio of 2,235 persons per square kilometer, above national averages assessed by AreaSearch.
 Population growth was primarily driven by overseas migration contributing approximately 63.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
-Moving forward, a significant population increase is forecast for Eastern Heights statistical area (Lv2), expected to increase by 1,030 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 27.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Demographically, Eastern Heights is forecasted to experience significant population growth in the top quartile of statistical areas analysed by AreaSearch.
+By 2041, the suburb is expected to increase its population by 1,021 persons, reflecting a total gain of 27.1% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population